Travel Guide: 3 weeks in Malaysia

 3-4 days in George Town, Penang

 Make a stop in Penang for a hip city break combined with Peranakan traditions and the famed culinary variety of the city.
-The street art is a tourist magnet alongside the various coffee shops, bakeries and concept stores.
+The street food is a tourist magnet alongside the various coffee shops, bakeries and concept stores.

 George Town Penang - part of a 3 week Malaysia itinerary